 From Emilia’s bedroom to the world!
 Let the Pony Sweat Revolution begin.

-Caleb Miller is a musician and visual artist living in Los Angeles.
+CJ Miller is a musician and visual artist living in Los Angeles.
 She is a member of sociopolitical agitators, the "Clueless" soundtrack-worshipping punk upstarts, dimber.
 As a trans woman she is no stranger to having felt a lack of confidence in her own form, the waves of doubt in her body's abilities and movements.
-Finding Emilia and Pony Sweat helped her combat these mental and emotional trappings, discovering the power that comes from loving and challenging your own physicality.
-She dances proudly, fiercely and defiantly.
+Finding Pony Sweat helped her combat these mental and emotional trappings, discovering the power that comes from loving and challenging your own physicality.
+She dances proudly, fiercely, and defiantly.
 And she sweats.